Budgeting Your Money

 You have three ways to get your dollars where they need to be.
 You should try them all.
 You may have a favorite (but don’t tell the other one if you do).
 Look out for GIF's below!

 Find that button in the Inspector (over on the right!) and click away.
 Done.
-You can do this one category at a time, one category group at a time, or your whole budget.
+You can do this one category at a time or one category group at a time by selecting those categories.
+Or you can cover all underfunding in your budget at once by clicking the Underfunded Quick Budget button with no categories selected.

 When you have a little bit of history in your budget, you’ll be able to jump start based on spending averages and other historical whiz-bangs.
 But that’s jumping ahead.